Residential

 If you are serious about a Louisville real estate sale you should talk to your agent about mold.
 He or she will be able to give you the name of a Louisville company that specializes in mold removal and mitigation.
 You can never be too careful with your health.

 Some people have purchased homes and then pulled up their rugs to find black mold attached to the wood underneath.
-Mold and fungi are able to grow on drywall and wood in any conditions.
+Mold and fungi are able to grow on drywall and wood in any condition.

 When contemplating a Louisville real estate sale keep mold in mind.
 As well as being a health issue, it can also be a cause of property damage.
 Mold can be found in any house and it is very expensive to repair the damage once it has been done.
 You would need to hire a professional company for restoration.